CE Staff Top Banner

 Improving Reliability in Your Area

-Project FAQs
+Cost FAQs

 Will it cost me anything to put the line underground?

-No. Connexus covers all costs associated with bringing your service up to code and burying the lines that are part of this project.
+No. Connexus covers all costs associated with bringing your service up to code and burying the lines that are part of this capital project.

 Since you are running the new wire would there be any cost to increase my service to 200 amp?